Meet The 27-Year-Old Medium Who Does Readings For Lana Del Rey

 Do you think speaking to people a lot older has left you with a certain level of maturity?

-"Absolutely, although there really isn’t a specific age group.
+Absolutely.
+Although there really isn’t a specific age group.
 I work for a lot of people across all ages, in their 20s, kids, people in their 90s.
-But that being said, working for the last eight years, I’ve got so many snapshots of so many lives and in those lessons learned, mistakes made.
-I've definitely had the privilege of absorbing that and feeling like I’ve had a glimpse of so many life experiences.
-[That] has helped me to define my own."
+But that being said, working for the last eight years, I’ve got so many snapshots of so many lives and in those lessons learned, mistakes made, I've definitely had the privilege of absorbing that and feeling like I’ve had a glimpse of so many life experiences, has helped me to define my own.

 Advertisement